-- Mentors with whom the artist has worked. - Presentations/Artists in Education/Workshops which they have taught or attended. - Residencies in which the artist has taken part. - Commissions which the artist has received. - Panels and Committees on which the artist has served. - Other ECRAC grants, events, or art shows, that the artist has been involved in.
+- Mentors with whom the artist has worked. - Presentations/Artists in Education/Workshops which they have taught or attended.

+- Residencies in which the artist has taken part. - Commissions which the artist has received. - Panels and Committees on which the artist has served. - Other ECRAC grants, events, or art shows, that the artist has been involved in.

-ECRAC now allows organization applicants to upload artistic work samples.
-Follow the instructions within the online application and contact ECRAC staff with any technical questions.
+ECRAC allows organization applicants to upload artistic work samples.
+Follow the instructions and contact ECRAC staff with any technical questions.